The Impact of Healthy Diet and and Exercise on Sperm Quality

 Many foods that are generally considered to be “healthy” and sperm friendly can unfortunately also be contaminated with environmental toxins.
 This can occur in the form of pesticides applied to otherwise healthy fruits and vegetables as well as heavy metals that can accumulate through the food chain in fish and shellfish.

-In this book, the term “pesticides” will be used to describe chemical agents that are used by the agriculture industry to control insects, weeds, rodents, and fungus.
+In this website, the term “pesticides” will be used to describe chemical agents that are used by the agriculture industry to control insects, weeds, rodents, and fungus.
 The use of these agents are very common, with at least 60% of agricultural products in the United States testing positive for contamination by at least 1 pesticide.
 [Chiu Y JofNutr 2015].
 Multiple pesticides (such as pyrethroids, organochlorines, and organophosphates) have been found to have a negative impact on semen parameters.
 This negative effect has been postulated to be due to factors such as endocrine disruption, increased oxidative stress, and damage to the testicular germinal epithelium.
 Deceased sperm counts and motility have been documented in higher frequency in men with increased levels of pesticide-exposed foods.
 [Chui Y HumRepro 2015] In other words, the ingestion of pesticide-contaminated foods can potentially more than offset the otherwise positive impacts of increased fruit and vegetable intake.

 In terms of seafood intake, animal and lab studies have shown a negative impact of heavy metal intake (such as mercury) on sperm production and quality.
 Interestingly, the negative impact of these heavy metals may be compensated for by the overall positive intake of fish of seafood on spermatogenesis.